-As described throughout the urban village plan, locations have been identified for common area parking and service areas, park and public spaces, and an anchor site.
+As described throughout the urban village plan, locations have been identified for common area parking and service areas, a public plaza, trails and an anchor site.
 These locations are priority parcels as part of a land partnership strategy.
-These parcels should be part of a short and long term strategy of land acquisition by both private and public partners.
+These parcels should be part of a short- and long-term strategy of land acquisition by both private and public partners.

-The City, Six Points Development Organization, and affected property owners should mutually strategize on how to realize the vision.
+The City, Historic Marine organization, and affected property owners should mutually strategize on how to realize the vision for Historic Marine.
 The following actions are recommended:

-- Six Points Development Organization facilitate parking agreements with Riverside Baptist Church for joint-use parking and parking area enhancements. - City of Fort Worth facilitate negotiations with property owners as part of the Blandin/Grace Street public parking lot. - Six Points Development Organization coordinate and facilitate with private property owners in the South Race Street core area for a village plaza and common service areas along with an agreement on use. - Six Points Development Organization begin discussions with private property owners along Belknap to facilitate the anchor site development.
-The Six Points Development Organization, as a tax-exempt organization, can provide tax relief to private property owners in the sale of the property.
+- Historic Marine leaders and the City facilitate a parking agreement with the Mercado Building for joint use parking agreement and enhancements. - City of Fort Worth to facilitate negotiations with property owners as part of the Ellis Street public parking lot. - Historic Marine leaders coordinate and facilitate with private property owners and the City, in the block between Main and Ellis, an anchor area for the village plaza, mixed-use building, and limited service hotel site. - Historic Marine leaders and the City begin discussions with private property owners along Ellis as part of the live/work space

+- site development.
+The Historic Marine organization, as a tax-exempt organization, can provide tax relief to private property owners in the sale of property. - Historic Marine leaders and the City should coordinate improvement and use ideas with property owners for pedestrian alleyway improvements. - The City to coordinate trail linkages with the Trinity River, Stockyards, and Marine Park/ Circle Park.

-4.5 ACTION-NO VACANCY
+ACTION-NO VACANCY

-A primary mission of the Six Points Urban Village organization is the occupancy of existing building space.
-The Six Points organization should coordinate with the City in a joint marketing effort intended to fill existing vacant space.
+A primary mission of the Historic Marine organization is the occupancy of existing building space along North Main Street.
+The organization should coordinate with the City in a joint marketing effort intended to fill existing vacant space.
 A comprehensive inventory analysis of existing buildings needs to be conducted for an accurate understanding of available space.

-The Six Points Urban Village has many strategic advantages and opportunities for attracting new private investment and increasing occupancy.
+The Historic Marine Urban Village has many strategic advantages and opportunities for attracting new private investment and increasing occupancy.
 Some of the highlights identified in the market analysis include: